Skip to main content

 Reverse-biased diode junctions can be used as capacitors when the nonlinear characteristics of the space-charge-layer capacitance are acceptable.
 An alternative linear capacitor structure uses the oxide as a dielectric, with the aluminum metalization layer one plate and the semiconductor material the second plate.
 This type of metal-oxide-semiconductor capacitor has the further advantage of bipolar operation compared with a diode.
 The capacitance per unit area of either of these structures makes capacitors larger than \(100\ pF\) impractical.

-This page titled 10.2: FABRICATION is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by James K. Roberge (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.2: FABRICATION is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by James K. Roberge (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.